South Korea's surviving 'comfort women' spend final years seeking atonement from Japan

 Acting on that conclusion, the South Korean government this week shut down a fund created under the 2015 deal and vowed to pursue a more "victim-oriented" approach, a move Japan said threatened the two countries' relations.

-A sense of shame and secrecy meant most tales of abuse and coercion at Japan's official brothels were never discussed publicly, until Kim Hak-sun, one of the South Korean victims, came forward in 1991.
+A sense of shame and secrecy meant most tales of abuse and coercion at the brothels for Japanese troops were never discussed publicly, until Kim Hak-sun, one of the South Korean victims, came forward in 1991.

-She and two other former comfort women joined a class action lawsuit against Japan, which prompted the Japanese government to acknowledge its role for the first time.
+She and two other former comfort women joined a class action lawsuit against Japan, which prompted the Japanese government to acknowledge its role for the first time in 1993.
 The case was eventually dismissed by Japan's highest courts in 2004.

 Lee was one of the survivors emboldened by Kim's move, and has since worked to raise awareness, including meeting the Pope and travelling to North Korea to meet other victims.